bitcoin-tools/nodebuilder/README.md

 Open the Terminal and run the following command:
 ```
-/bin/bash -c "$(curl -fsSL https://github.com/epiccurious/bitcoin-core-node-builder/raw/master/nodebuilder)"
+/bin/bash -c "$(curl -fsSL https://github.com/bitcoin-tools/nodebuilder/raw/master/nodebuilder)"
 ```

 NOTE: This code is still under development and not yet ready.
 Test at your own risk.
-You can track progress under [the Minimum Viable Product milestone](https://github.com/epiccurious/bitcoin-core-node-builder/milestone/1).

 ## What Does This Script Do?